An informal guide through 'what's new?'

 And their contemporary competitor....TR3.
 A bit stiffer ride, a bit cruder construction, but more power, those wonderful cut down doors, and sooooooooo close to being a Morgan withour running boards.
 Sold a good number over the past few months and a few very good examples currently in stock.

-So enjoy looking at our inventory and read our testimonial page...all unsolicited.
+Enjoy looking at our inventory and reading our testimonial page...all unsolicited.
 We do our best to describe, prepare, and offer the older classics we keep in our inventory.

 Come visit and see what we are doing.
 You might find it interesting, you might find it makes sense, and you may wish to share in the fun we have!